Carpenteri1/Carpenteri1/README.md

 ### Welcome to my github page 🖖

 - 🔭 I’m currently working on ...
-Can't say.
-But I hope I can share it one day 😋
+Can't tel you atm 😭
 - 🎓 I’m currently learning ...
-[Advanced asp net](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/) and [ISTQB](https://www.istqb.org)
+More about [Bootstrap]()
 - 💬 Ask me about...
-Anything
+Anything, except what I'm working on 😋
-- 📖 Want to learn more about...
-[WPF](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2019), [Xamarin ](https://docs.microsoft.com/en-us/xamarin/), [C++](https://docs.microsoft.com/en-us/cpp/cpp/?view=vs-2019), [Java](https://docs.oracle.com/en/java/), [Azure](https://azure.microsoft.com/en-us/) , [Linux](https://www.kernel.org/doc/html/latest/) and progress the skill I already have
+- 📖 Want to learn more about... [.Net](https://dotnet.microsoft.com/) , [Java](https://docs.oracle.com/en/java/), [Azure](https://azure.microsoft.com/en-us/) , [Linux](https://www.kernel.org/doc/html/latest/)
 - 💡 Things I want to try...
 Test automation using an API
 - ⚡ Fun fact: ...
 Love gaming and maybe a bit to obsessive over cats